jbeed33/cs110_project/README.md

 ## Meet the Developers

 Joshua Beed - I am the Lead Developer for UC Tutors.
-I helped plan, design, and implement features for the application such as authentication, recommendation system, and message system to name a few.
+I helped plan, design, and helped implement features, both on the frontend and backend, for the application such as authentication, recommendation system, and message system to name a few.
 I also designed the database schemas and served as the database administrator.
 Finally I acted as a solo backend developer and was reponsible for making decisions for the overall system.

 Aidan Ching - I implemented the dashboard, administrator panel, as well as the review system.